shader-slang/slang-vscode-extension/README.md

 - Go to definition: jumps to the source location that defines the current symbol.
 - Diagnostics: displays current compilation errors.

+## Configurations

+### Predefined preprocessor macros

+You can specifiy the set of predefined preprocessor macros that the language server will use via the `slang.predefinedMacros` setting.
+This will help the language server to provide more accurate result.

+### Additional Search Path

+By default, the extension will search for all sub directories in the current workspace for an included or imported file.
+You can specify additional search paths via the `slang.additionalSearchPaths` setting, which will be looked at first.
+You can also disable the search in workspace directories and make the extension to search only in configured search paths (via `slang.searchInAllWorkspaceDirectories`).
+The path of the currently opend file will always be used.

 ## Demo

 Auto completion and signature help: